 Subtitles and Transcript

 0:26 Now, this is a rear-projected drafting table.
 It's about 36 inches wide and it's equipped with a multi-touch sensor.
-Now, normal touch sensors that you see, like on a kiosk or interactive whiteboards, can only register one point of contact at a time.
+Normal touch sensors that you see, like on a kiosk or interactive whiteboards, can only register one point of contact at a time.
 This thing allows you to have multiple points at the same time.
 They can use both my hands; I can use chording actions; I can just go right up and use all 10 fingers if I wanted to.
 You know, like that.

 1:22 So, for instance, we have a lava lamp application here.
-Now, you can see, I can use both of my hands to kind of squeeze together and put the blobs together.
+Now, you can see, I can use both of my hands to kind of squeeze and put the blobs together.
 I can inject heat into the system here, or I can pull it apart with two of my fingers.
 It's completely intuitive; there's no instruction manual.
 The interface just kind of disappears.
-This started out as kind of a screensaver app that one of the Ph.D. students in our lab, Ilya Rosenberg, made.
+This started out as a screensaver app that one of the Ph.D. students in our lab, Ilya Rosenberg, made.
 But I think its true identity comes out here.

 1:51 Now what's great about a multi-touch sensor is that, you know, I could be doing this with as many fingers here, but of course multi-touch also inherently means multi-user.
-So Chris could be out here interacting with another part of Lava, while I kind of play around with it here.
+Chris could be interacting with another part of Lava, while I play around with it here.
 You can imagine a new kind of sculpting tool, where I'm kind of warming something up, making it malleable, and then letting it cool down and solidifying in a certain state.
 Google should have something like this in their lobby.
 (Laughter)

-4:27 Audience: Where's your lab?
+4:28 Audience: Where's your lab?

-4:30 Jeff Han: I'm a research scientist at NYU in New York.
+4:29 Jeff Han: I'm a research scientist at NYU in New York.

-7:06 And so the last thing I want to show you is -- you know, I'm sure we can all think of a lot of entertainment apps that you can do with this thing.
-I'm a little more interested in the kind of creative applications we can do with this.
+7:06 And so the last thing I want to show you is -- I'm sure we can all think of a lot of entertainment apps that you can do with this thing.
+I'm more interested in the creative applications we can do with this.
 Now, here's a simple application here -- I can draw out a curve.
 And when I close it, it becomes a character.
 But the neat thing about it is I can add control points.
 And then what I can do is manipulate them with both of my fingers at the same time.
 And you notice what it does.
 It's kind of a puppeteering thing, where I can use as many fingers as I have to draw and make --